-A. System of Controls - The Finance Director is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the City are protected from loss, theft or misuse.
+(a) System of controls.
+The finance director chief financial officer of the city is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the city are protected from loss, theft, or misuse.
 The internal control structure shall be designed to provide reasonable assurance that these objectives are met.
 The concept of reasonable assurance recognizes that (1) the cost of a control should not exceed the benefits likely to be derived; and (2) the valuation of costs and benefits requires estimates and judgments by management.

-Accordingly, the Finance Director shall establish a process for periodic independent review by an external auditor to assure compliance with policies and procedures.
+Accordingly, the finance director chief financial officer of the city shall establish a process for periodic independent review by an external auditor to assure compliance with policies and procedures.
 The internal controls shall address the following points:

-- 1. Control of collusion.
-Collusion is a situation where two or more employees are working in conjunction to defraud their employer. - 2.
-Separation of transaction authority from accounting and record keeping.
-By separating the person who authorized or performs the transaction from the people who record or otherwise account for the transaction, a separation of duties is achieved.

-- 3. Custodial safekeeping.
-Securities purchased from any bank or dealer including appropriate collateral (as defined by Florida Statute) shall be placed with an independent third party for custodial safekeeping. - 4.
-Avoidance of physical delivery securities.
+- (1) Control of collusion.
+Collusion is a situation where two or more employees are working in conjunction to defraud their employer. - (2) Separation of transaction authority from accounting and record keeping.
+By separating the person who authorized or performs the transaction from the people who record or otherwise account for the transaction, a separation of duties is achieved. - (3) Custodial safekeeping.
+Securities purchased from any bank or dealer including appropriate collateral (as defined by Florida Statute) shall be placed with an independent third-party for custodial safekeeping. - (4) Avoidance of physical delivery securities.
 Book entry securities are much easier to transfer and account for since actual delivery of a document never takes place.
 Delivered securities must be properly safeguarded against loss or destruction.
-The potential for fraud and loss increases with physically delivered securities. - 5.
-Clear delegation of authority to subordinate staff members.
-Subordinate staff members must have a clear understanding of their authority and responsibilities to avoid improper actions.
-Clear delegation of authority also preserves the internal control structure that is contingent on the various staff positions and their respective responsibilities. - 6.
-Written confirmation of telephone transactions for investments and wire transfers.
+The potential for fraud and loss increases with physically delivered securities. - (5) Clear delegation of authority to subordinate staff members.
+Subordinate staff members must have a clear understanding of their authority and responsibilities to avoid improper action.
+Clear delegation of authority also preserves the internal control structure that is contingent on the various staff positions and their respective responsibilities. - (6) Written confirmation of telephone transactions for investments and wire transfers.
 Due to the potential for error and improprieties arising from telephone transactions, all telephone transactions should be supported by written communications and approved by the appropriate person.
-Written communications may be via letter, fax and/or email and must be from an authorized person. - 7.
-Development of a wire transfer agreement with the lead bank or third party custodian.
-This agreement should outline the various controls, security provisions, and delineate responsibilities of each party making and receiving wire transfers. - B. Delivery vs. Payment All trades where applicable will be executed by delivery vs. payment (DVP).
+Written communications may be via letter, fax, and/or email, and must be from an authorized person. - (6) Development of a wire transfer agreement with the lead bank or third-party custodian.
+This agreement should outline the various controls, security provisions, and delineate the responsibilities of each party making and receiving wire transfers.
+Investments transactions are not permitted to be conducted solely by telephone. - (7) Approval authority.
+All investment transactions will be supported by signatures from at least two (2) individuals authorized by the City Council to sign financial transactions on behalf of the city. - (b) Delivery vs. payment.
+All trades where applicable will be executed by delivery vs. payment (DVP).
 This ensures that securities are deposited in the eligible financial institution prior to the release of funds.
-Securities will be held by a third party custodian as evidenced by safekeeping receipts.
+Securities will be held by a third-party custodian as evidenced by safekeeping receipts.